100 Women (BBC)

 100 Women is a BBC multi-format series established in 2013.
 The annual series examines the role of women in the 21st century and has included events in London and Mexico.
 Announcement of the list is the start of an international "BBC's women season", lasting three weeks including broadcast, online reports, debates and journalism on the topic of women.
-Women around the world are encouraged to participate via Twitter and comment on the list, as well as on the interviews and debates that follow release of the list.
+Women around the world are encouraged to participate via social media and comment on the list, as well as on the interviews and debates that follow release of the list.

 History

 After the 2012 Delhi gang rape, then BBC Controller Liliane Landor, BBC editor Fiona Crack and other journalists, were inspired to create a series focusing on the issues and achievements of women in society today.
 They felt that many of the issues women faced were not getting in-depth coverage, and in March 2013 a "flood of feedback from female listeners" was received by the BBC to the effect that the corporation should provide more "content from and about women."

 The BBC launched this series in 2013 to address the under-representation of women in the media.
-Women to participate in the first program were chosen by survey in 26 different language services.
+Women to participate in the first programme were chosen by survey in 26 different language services.
 Programming ran over the course of a month, culminating in a conference held on 25 October, in which 100 women from across the world discussed issues they shared.
 A wide range of topics were debated covering employment challenges, feminism, motherhood, and religion, to examine both the cultural and social challenges women faced in living their lives.

 The series has since covered many topics, including education, healthcare, equal pay, genital mutilation, domestic violence, and sexual abuse and seeks to provide women with a platform to discuss how to improve the world and eliminate sexism.
 Women included on the list are from around the globe, and involved in diverse fields of endeavour.
 Women who are already famous are included, as well as people who are less known.

 Laureates

+2024

+The 2024 list was released on 3 December and included women facing conflicts and humanitarian crises.
+The 2024 list was subdivided into five categories, including 11 in the category Climate Pioneers.